CHAPTER Eng

 New. #13859, eff 3-26-24

-Eng 403.03 Requirements for Reciprocity.
-Licensees who are residents of jurisdictions
+for Reciprocity.
+Licensees who are

-equivalent requirements of their resident jurisdiction.
-The requirements for the state of New
+jurisdiction.
+The requirements for the

-having met the requirements of their resident jurisdiction.
+evidence of having met the requirements of their resident jurisdiction.
 If licensees reside in a jurisdiction that

-has no continuing professional development requirements, the resident shall
+has no continuing professional development requirements, the resident

-meet the requirements of the state of New Hampshire.
+shall meet the requirements of the state of New Hampshire.

 Source. #6911, eff 12-15-98; ss by #8190, eff